giosil/wux/README.md

 ## Components

-In addition to the development model, WUX offers some ready-to-use components that are frequently used in web applications.
+In addition to the development model, WUX offers some ready-to-use components that are frequently used in modern web applications.

 Below are some of the more relevant components.